 All tendon injuries should be examined to determine the specific anatomy that has been disrupted.
 At the time of initial evaluation, any open injuries should be thoroughly irrigated and cleaned.
 Depending on the extent of injury, the affected digit may rest in a more extended position than its neighbors.
 In this case, a dorsal blocking splint that keeps the wrist in neutral and the metacarpal phalangeal joints and PIP joints in partial flexion is advised.

 All flexor tendon injuries should be referred to an orthopaedic surgeon who specializes in disorders of the hand.
-Flexor tendon injuries should be treated surgically within 7 days of initial injury to ensure the best results and a functional outcome.
+Flexor tendon injuries should be treated surgically expeditiously (within about 7 days of initial injury) to ensure the best results and a functional outcome.
 With the passage of time, the proximal edge of the lacerated tendon retracts further proximally; also, adhesions begin to form between the tendon and nearby structures.

 The surgical treatment chosen for a particular injury is dependent on several factors, including location (zone) of injury, time since injury, condition of the tendon stumps and surrounding tissues, and experience level of the surgeon.
 It is generally agreed upon that partial lacerations involving <60% of tendon cross-sectional area should be debrided without primary repair.

-Operative treatments of complete lacerations and those involving more than 60% of the tendon cross-sectional area include primary re-anastomosis and staged reconstruction procedures with either donor tendon or silicon tendon implants.
+Operative treatments of complete lacerations and those involving more than 60% of the tendon cross-sectional area include primary repair and staged reconstruction procedures with either donor tendon or silicon tendon implants.